Cyphs/EpicGamesDowngrader/readme.md

 # Common issues

+1. Try moving the ps1 file to a different location.

-1. The script may instantly close due to execution-policy blocking or antivirus software.
+2. The script may instantly close due to execution-policy blocking or antivirus software.
    <br> Solution:
     - Search powershell in your windows search bar and open it <br>
     - Navigate to the folder the script is in, by doing for example: ```cd downloads``` or ```cd desktop``` <br>